From free cars to celebrity chefs: how the all-inclusive holiday went upmarket

 No more watering down plastic cups of fruit punch or charging for spa access – at the new breed of inclusive resorts, more is more, finds Lucy Thackray

-When was the last time you went all-inclusive?
-In certain scenarios - when you want to read by the pool, relax in the sun or stick to a budget, for example - they can be handy.
+When was the last time you went all-inclusive (AI)?
+In certain scenarios – when you want to read by the pool, relax in the sun or stick to a budget, for example – they can be handy.
 But the gloss of having everything thrown in has dulled over recent decades, with many AI stalwarts now seen as shabby, up-selling or limiting for the reasonably curious traveller.

 In response, hotel brands haven’t thrown out the AI concept – they’ve decided to up their game.
 Enter a new generation of “more inclusives”, “cool inclusives” and “infinite lifestyle” rates, adding luxe facilities, complimentary activities and even dinners and drives out around the destination to the timeworn concept of three buffet meals and unlimited drinks.

 Ikos Resorts is one of the most visible companies shaking up the traditional all-inc concept.
-Its Ikos Olivia hotel in Halkidiki wowed the luxe family travel crowd when it opened in 2015 with its lavish, tasteful interiors and swankier-than-the-usual, a la carte restaurants.
+Its Ikos Olivia hotel in Halkidiki wowed the luxe family travel crowd when it opened in 2015 with its lavish, tasteful interiors and swankier than the usual, a la carte restaurants.
 Now with six resorts across Greece and Spain, it has its AI formula down to a fine art: one upfront rate with the same perks for all guests; a la carte restaurants with menus designed by Michelin-starred chefs; 30 minutes of complimentary childcare; 24-hour room service; complimentary museum tickets; multiple swimming pools; and hundreds of sommelier-selected wines in the hotel cellar.
 Guests even get access to a glossy, Ikos-branded Mini to drive around for one day of their stay.
 (The newest outpost, Ikos Andalusia, will soon have 50 Teslas delivered for lower-impact exploration of the region.)

-One of its most-hyped features is the “Dine Out” option, where guests can go for dinners at a partner restaurant, such as a traditional Greek taverna elsewhere on the island, with the meal included in their rate.
-This is a new approach - sending people out into a destination and plugging them into the local scene, rather than keeping them on the premises as a captive, spending audience.
+One of its most-hyped features is the “dine out” option, where guests can go for dinners at a partner restaurant, such as a traditional Greek taverna elsewhere on the island, with the meal included in their rate.
+This is a new approach – sending people out into a destination and plugging them into the local scene, rather than keeping them on the premises as a captive, spending audience.
 The resort even drops them off and picks them up.

-Another hotel brand partnering with independent restaurants is TRS, a sub-brand of Palladium Hotels.
-This summer it launches “The Signature Level”, which gives guests in certain room categories extra, included perks.
+Another hotel brand partnering with independent restaurants is TRS, a sub-brand of the Palladium Hotel Group.
+This summer it launches “the Signature Level”, which gives guests in certain room categories extra, included perks.
 At TRS Ibiza Hotel, these include the option to dine out in rustic Ibizan agroturismos, flash beach clubs or sushi bars elsewhere on the island, plus free entry to a usually off-limits VIP area, Gravity Sky Lounge, during the day, and early check-in and late check-out thrown in.
-Signature guests also get access to events at the entertainment institutions Ushuaïa Ibiza Beach Hotel, Hard Rock Hotel Ibiza and Hï Ibiza.
+Signature guests also get access to events at the entertainment institutions Ushuaia Ibiza Beach Hotel, Hard Rock Hotel Ibiza and Hi Ibiza.

-Elsewhere in the Med, high end resort brand Domes has launched its family-friendly Aulūs offshoot, “reserved only for those who wish for top tier accommodation, access to all areas, superior service, a private lounge, and premium living”.
-Two resorts, Domes Aulūs Elounda in Crete and Domes Aulūs Zante in Zakynthos, launched earlier this month.
-Domes’ approach is to have two tiers: a more modest, affordable all-inclusive rate - with buffet meals, for example, set in its five-star, modern-chic facilities - and a “Cool Living” tier that comes with access to private, clubby pool and dining areas, plus luxurious food and drink events from wine tastings to picnics and sunset parties.
+Elsewhere in the Med, high-end resort brand Domes has launched its family-friendly Aulus offshoot, “reserved only for those who wish for top tier accommodation, access to all areas, superior service, a private lounge, and premium living”.
+Two resorts, Domes Aulus Elounda in Crete and Domes Aulus Zante in Zakynthos, launched earlier this month.
+Domes’ approach is to have two tiers: a more modest, affordable all-inclusive rate – with buffet meals, for example, set in its five-star, modern-chic facilities – and a “Cool Living” tier that comes with access to private, clubby pool and dining areas, plus luxurious food and drink events from wine tastings to picnics and sunset parties.

-The original gamechanger, Ikos, was a concept drawn up by the owners of Sani Resort in Halkidiki - not an all-inclusive, but a popular beach resort and a good barometer for what affluent beachgoers were after.
-“At the start we really struggled to even use the the words ‘all inclusive’, because the connotations can be negative,” says Lee Barker, the group’s regional director of sales for the UK.
+The original gamechanger, Ikos, was a concept drawn up by the owners of Sani Resort in Halkidiki – not an all-inclusive, but a popular beach resort and a good barometer for what affluent beachgoers were after.
+“At the start we really struggled to even use the words ‘all inclusive’, because the connotations can be negative,” says Lee Barker, the group’s regional director of sales for the UK.
 “People feel that you lose quality the minute you have that label.
 But there was a gap, you know?”

 “Previously, if you said you were going to an all-inclusive in Europe, you’d get a mixed reaction,” he continues.
 “We said, if we’re going to do all-inclusive, we’re going to do it the best.
 No guest will leave the resort without being completely satisfied.”